Filling Out Form I-730, Refugee/Asylee Relative Petition

 Parts 5-7.
 Signatures: You (the “petitioner”) will need to sign and date the form here.
 If your relative is in the U.S., he or she should also sign and date.
 If not, that section may be left blank.
 If somebody helped you prepare the petition, that person should also sign, date, and provide identifying information

 Part 8.
 To Be Completed at Interview of Beneficiary, If Applicable.
 DO NOT COMPLETE THIS SECTION.
 If your family member is over age 14 and is interviewed, he or she will sign here at that time.

-After you have completed the application, make a copy of it and any supporting documentation for your files.
-Foreign language documents must be accompanied by a complete English translation where the translator certifies his or her competence to translate and that the translation is accurate.
-Where you will mail your application depends on your state of residence.
-Consult the I-730 page for this address.
-There is no filing fee for Form I-730.
+After you have completed the I-730 application, make a copy of it and any supporting documentation for your files.
+If you will be submitting any foreign language documents, these must be accompanied by a complete English translation, in which the translator certifies his or her competence to translate and that the translation is accurate.